e-mar404/sgotify/README.md

     - will start login process with http server
     - save all the necessary fields to the config
     - flag `-v` will show logs, without debug

+- [x] sgotify logout
+    - remove auth & refresh tokens, client id and secret and default device id

+- [ ] sgotify device
+    - flag `--list | -l` will list available devices
+    - flag `--set | -s` will set a device defined by flag `--deviceID=id`

+- [ ] sgotify player
+    - [ ] play
+        - continue playing wtv was playing before
+        - if song is given as an arg then it will search that song and play the first result with option to pass flag `--select` then you have to select the song out of the first few search results
+    - [ ] pause: pause player
+    - [ ] prev: go to the previously played song
+    - [ ] next: go to the next song

 - [x] sgotify server
     - should start the rpc server